kithmina1999/worklenz-astro/src/content/blog/workzone-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [worksection-alternative, nozbe-alternative, calendar-alternative, confluence-alternative]
+related: [teamhood-self-hosted-alternative, hub-planner-self-hosted-alternative, trello-self-hosted-alternative, bonsai-self-hosted-alternative]
 ---